 Have you visited the Lamington National Park Tree Top Walk?
 Did you like it?
 Share your experience below!

 Where is Lamington National Park Tree Top Walk

 There are two sections in Lamington National Park: Binna Burra and Green Mountains.
 The Tree Top Walk is in the Green Mountain section (aim for Canungra, or put O’Reilly’s Rainforest Retreat in your GPS).
 It takes approximately two hours to drive there from Brisbane and 1.5 hours from the Gold Coast.

-Did you like this article?
+Did you like this article about Lamington National Park Tree Top Walk?
 Add it to your Pinterest board!